dgomezde83/Multifungible-library/README.md

 # Multifungible Library

 MultiversX library for interacting with the MultiversX blockchain's Non-fungible tokens and Semi-fungible tokens.
-- Runs on Windows and Linux.
+- Compatible with Windows and Linux.
-- Targeted for developers that don't want to worry about blockchain knowledge, portability, or programming languages.
+- Don't need to worry about blockchain knowledge, portability, or programming languages.
-- Compiled windows DLL or linux .so binaries provided, so you can load and call the functions from any program!
+- Ready-to-use windows DLL or linux shared object binaries provided!

 ## 1. Installation instructions and documentation
 Visit [![GitHub](https://img.shields.io/badge/GitHub-Profile-blue?style=flat-square&logo=github)](https://dgomezde83.github.io/multifungible.github.io) for a complete installation guide and documentation of every function of this library.